Inside Google's crisis - ExBulletin

 Unlike search, which directs you to the web, generative AI is at the heart of the experience, not any other route.
 Using a generation tool like Gemini is a trade-off.
 You can benefit from a seemingly magical product.
 But you relinquish control.
 You might get instant answers or cool-looking graphics, but the connection to the source material is lost.
 Using it means increasing trust in a giant company like Google, and maintaining that trust requires Google to be extremely transparent.
 But what do we actually know about how that model works?
 Google continued with business as usual, contributing to the scale of the crisis.

 Now, some people close to Google are revisiting Pichet's strategic plan and starting to question whether Google is focusing in the right place.
-For example, did Google really need to build a $20/month chatbot when he could just build his AI into existing technology like his Gmail, Docs, and Google Home smart speakers?
-Or?
+For example, was it really necessary for Google to build a $20/month chatbot when he could just build his AI into existing technology like his Gmail, Docs, and Google Home smart speakers? ?

 There are all worthwhile questions to ask, and it's no wonder there are open questions about Pichet's work, but the current wave of generative AI is still in its infancy, giving Google time to adjust.
 On Friday, for example, Elon Musk sued OpenAI for violating its founding agreement, a move that could be a setback for the company's main competitors.